MV Isle of Arran: 2020s

 In April 2022, Isle of Arran returned to Ardrossan to provide additional services over Easter on the Arran run alongside Caledonian Isles.
 Soon after, Caledonian Isles suffered a port engine failure and was removed from service, leaving Isle of Arran as the sole vessel on the Ardrossan - Brodick route. was deployed to run alongside Catriona between Claonaig and Lochranza to provide additional capacity.

 In January 2023, Isle of Arran was scheduled to relieve Caledonian Isles alongside Hebridean Isles.
 Hebridean Isles, however, experienced significant technical faults: she initially operated a freight-only service between Brodick and Troon, before being withdrawn from service altogether in late February.
 Isle of Arran was forced to operate the service alone, with significant impacts on capacity on the route as a consequence.
 The situation was compounded by the delayed return of Caledonian Isles from drydock: initially scheduled to return on 3 February, Caledonian Isles return to service was delayed further, initially until the 31st March and then until mid-April.

 For the 2023 summer season, after being relieved at Arran by Caledonian Isles, she became the second vessel at Islay in lieu of Hebridean Isles, which was still undergoing repairs.
 The chartered served as the second vessel at Arran for the season.

-24 September 2024, offloading at Gourock on way to annual overhaul at James Watt Dock, Greenock.
+Isle of Arran arriving at Craignure, Isle of Mull.